wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-video-express-with-ruby-on-rails.md

 }
 ```

- **Boom!** now we have a video session.
-Try joining from multiple tabs/different names!  **Boom!** You have video conferencing in Rails!
+ **Boom!** Now we have a video session.
+Try joining from multiple tabs/different names.  **Boom!** You have video conferencing in Rails!

+## Next Steps

-Now let's add some of the functionality you expect in modern video conferencing:
+In the Part 2 we'll add some of the functionality you expect in modern video conferencing:

 * Screensharing: will be scoped so that only our moderator can use it
 * Mute all other participants